-Figure 1: This inferior right temporal ganglioglioma is nearly invisible on T1WI (top row left).
-The cystic change seen in this lesion on coronal T2WI (top row right) and contrast-enhanced T1WI (bottom) is variably present in this type of lesion.
-The degree of enhancement is also highly variable, though avid in this patient's lesion.
+Figure 1: (Top Left) This inferior right temporal ganglioglioma is nearly invisible on T1WI.
+The cystic change seen in this lesion on coronal T2WI (top right) and contrast-enhanced T1WI (bottom) is variably present in this type of lesion.
+The degree of enhancement is also highly variable, although avid in this patient's lesion.

-Figure 2: This complex FLAIR hyperintense (top row left), STIR hyperintense (top row right) gangliogliomain the left frontal lobe demonstrates areas of low signal intensity hemorrhage medially (an atypical feature) and only a small amount of brighter surrounding edema anteriorly on FLAIR (top row left).
-Cystic change are also present in the periphery, most clearly visible on STIR (top row right).
-Only faint enhancement is present in this example (bottom row left - axial contrast, bottom row right - coronal contrast).
+Figure 2: This complex FLAIR-hyperintense (top left), STIR-hyperintense (upper right) ganglioglioma in the left frontal lobe demonstrates areas of low-signal-intensity hemorrhage medially (an atypical feature) and only a small amount of brighter surrounding edema anteriorly on FLAIR (top left).
+Cystic changes are also present in the periphery, most clearly visible on STIR (top right).
+Only faint enhancement is present in this example (bottom left, axial contrast; bottom right, coronal contrast).

-Figure 3: This ganglioglioma involves the medial right frontal lobe in a display of FLAIR hyperintensity (top row left) without any appreciable contrast enhancement (top row right).
+Figure 3: This ganglioglioma involves the medial right frontal lobe in a display of FLAIR hyperintensity (top left) without any appreciable contrast enhancement (top right).
 The lesion is typical in its infiltrative involvement of the cortex and adjacent white matter.
-There is no restricted diffusion (bottom row left – DWI, bottom row right – ACD) to suggest hypercellularity.
+There is no restricted diffusion (bottom left, DWI; bottom right, ADC) to suggest hypercellularity.